CalebMcManus/CS305/README.md

 The most challenging part had to be finding the fixes and the exact causes of the assessment as sometimes, a dependency can have multiple vulnerability which makes it so you have to read through sometimes many unrelated issues.

+4-How did you increase layers of security?
+In the future, what would you use to assess vulnerabilities and decide which mitigation techniques to use?

+I ended up adding encryption to the controller and add a certification that way only certain computers can decode the data and read it.
+I would probably keep using the Maven tool for a report of the vulnarabilities when I can as the data base has a list of known issues and ways to fix them if there is one.